 Now that you know where the waste water flows from your toilet bowl, you will be able to find out if the leak and the clog is coming from the bathroom or not.

-To get the clogged toilet fixed by a professional, call Service Team of Professionals.
+To get the clogged toilet fixed by a professional, call STOP Restoration.
 The company specializes in cleanup and restoration services.
 They are available in Las Vegas, North Las Vegas, Henderson, and many other areas.
 Make a quick call to S.T.O.P at (702) 803-3094 for emergency cleaning service.